 So, I “monetized” these free weekly newsletters.
-I had always taken occasional ads, text and banner ads from various vendors.
-In July, 2013, I started taking ad-only emails, sent separately from these email newsletters.
+I had always taken occasional ads, text, and banner ads from various vendors.
+In July 2013, I started taking ad-only emails, sent separately from these email newsletters.
 In 2015, Liability Insurance Administrators started sponsoring these emails and getting an ad in every email.
-Now, I am making some money and have a much more positive attitude about spending the time to write them.
-I like writing them, but could be doing appraisals instead, which I also like….
+Now, I am generating some income and have a much more positive attitude about writing them.
+I like writing them, but could be doing appraisals instead, which I also like…

 Do you endorse the advertisers?

 I never endorse any advertisers.
-I often don’t know much about the companies or their products.
+I sometimes don’t know much about the companies or their products.

-When you are a publisher you cannot legally refuse advertising if it is slanderous, uses foul language, etc. I have only refused one advertiser, when I thought the ad was misleading.
+When you are a publisher, you cannot legally refuse to advertise unless it is slanderous, uses foul language, etc. I have only refused one advertiser when I thought the ad was misleading.
 I required the advertiser to put a disclaimer in their ad.
 They decided not to advertise.
-I never take advertising in my paid email newsletter.

 How do these free email newsletters differ from the paid Appraisal Today newsletter?

-In contrast, my paid newsletter, started in 1992, has long articles on appraisal topics, such as adjustments, 1004mc, marketing tips such as how to get business from your web site, Big Data and appraisers, what is a bedroom, etc.
+In contrast, my paid newsletter started in 1992, has detailed articles on appraisal topics, such as adjustments, 1004mc, marketing tips such as how to get business from your web site, Big Data and appraisers, what is a bedroom, etc.

 Sometimes there are critical issues for appraisers, such as Fannie’s Collateral Underwriter.
 I started researching and writing about CU in late 2014 and continued into 2015.
-Adjustments became a very big issue because of CU.
-I have been writing about adjustments ever since January 2015, including writing about statistical software, what adjustments should you make, how to make adjustments, etc.
+Adjustments became a huge issue because of CU.